 Computer Science Research Projects at the 8th Symposium of Rising Scholars

 Recently, over 160 Polygence students had the opportunity to showcase their work at Polygence’s 8th Symposium for Rising Scholars.
 In this article, I will highlight projects related to computer science and mechanical engineering.
 Computer science projects were prevalent throughout the Symposium, and many of the projects I discussed in my other articles also involved computer science.
-(After you’re done with this article, you can learn about how students used computer science to predict breast cancer and explore genetic variations in dolphins.)
-Keep reading to learn more about some incredible computer science projects!
+After you’re done with this article, you can learn about how students used computer science. to predict breast cancer and explored genetic variations in dolphins.
+Keep reading to learn more about some incredible computer science projects by Polygence students!

 Create a research project tailored to your interests and your schedule

 Polygence pairs you with an expert mentor in your area of passion.
 Together, you work to create a high quality research project that is uniquely your own.
 We also offer options to explore multiple topics, or to showcase your final product!

 Xinyuan Duan discussed her novel approach to addressing natural disasters in her talk, “Optimizing Disaster Impact Detection Pipelines.”
 Natural disasters are occurring increasingly often, causing widespread damage to infrastructure, so computer scientists have developed models that predict how much damage has been done to buildings as a result of a natural disaster.
 Xinyuan aimed to reduce the complexity of current machine learning models so that the models predicted the damage more quickly.
 This faster prediction would in turn allow rescue personnel to know which buildings need the most attention and act more quickly.